jackmoore/colorbox/README.md

 Files Changed: jquery.colorbox.js/jquery.colorbox-min.js

 * Fixed a bug with fixed width/height images in Opera 9.64.
-* Fixed a bug with trying to set a value for rel during a direct call to ColorBox.
-Example: `$.fn.colorbox({rel:'foo', open:true});`
+* Fixed a bug with trying to set a value for rel during a direct call to Colorbox.
+Example: `$.colorbox({rel:'foo', open:true});`
-* Changed how href/rel/title settings are determined to avoid users having to manually update ColorBox settings if they use JavaScript to update any of those attributes, after ColorBox has been defined.
+* Changed how href/rel/title settings are determined to avoid users having to manually update Colorbox settings if they use JavaScript to update any of those attributes, after Colorbox has been defined.
 * Fixed a FF3 bug where the back button was disabled after closing an iframe.

 ### Version 1.2.5 - June 23 2009